Leo Tolstoy

 Do not seek honor in other people’s dishonor.

-It befits a good human being to hide other people’s shame, even those who had harmed him.
+It befits a good person to hide other people’s shame, even of those who harmed him.

 Do not remind the one who is repentant of his former transgressions.